caitlinyau0717/smArt/README.md

 #### Project for HackRPI 2024

 ## Description
-Interactive web application that allows you to walk around and collect street art in your digital profile.
+Interactive web application that allows you to add street art you've visited to your digital profile.

 ## Collaborators
 - Harry Hargreaves